 National holidays in France in May

-There are four national holidays in France in May this year, when many businesses close for the day.
+There are three national holidays in France in May this year, when many businesses close for the day.
 Make sure you know when they are so you can start planning your long weekends!

 Fête du Travail, 1 May